OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression_nonpenalized/Logistic_regression_modelling/generic_code/README.md

 The files in this folder can be used to execute a vertically distributed logistic regression analysis.
 Assuming a data structure similar to the data nodes `.csv` files in the example folder, this code can be used to execute a response-node operation or a covariaten-ode operation for a vertically distributed logistic regression model.

+## Before using

+- ***OF NOTE: ***
+	-  ***As mentioned in the original paper, our current implementation can lead to time-consuming computations at the response-node for large sample sizes `n`.
+Other box-constrained algorithms could be investigated to optimize those operations.***
+	-***When the privacy check for the response-node is run, a `.csv` file is created containing the indexes of the line-level entries in the response vector for which a flip was not found by the solver (if any).
+It would be recommended to try more sophisticated solvers to verify if a solution exists for those indexes (or increase the number of columns used in the null-matrix during the privacy assessment - see privacy source code (`Reponse_node_optionnal_confidentiality.R`) if needed), as a solution might very well exist but was simply not found by our basic implementation.

 ## Data requirements

 - Data is expected to be saved in a `.csv` file.